 In fact, it's such a good deal that it makes absolutely no sense for the WWE, unless they're hoping (which they are) to balance out the pay-per-view drop-offs by bringing many more fans to the network than those who would ordinarily pay for the one-offs.

 The problem with this logic is that the most-viewed things on the network are the current shows, meaning that most people are weighing up their decision to subscribe based on them.
 This means, with the product perceived as shoddy these days, that the millions who watch Raw, but don't buy pay-per-views normally, are still choosing to pay nothing rather than something.

-With subscriber numbers in the US well below anticipated, and with pay-per-view buy-rates inevitably down, all WWE has achieved—along with losing McMahon a third of his fortune—is allowing their hardcore fan-base, who were happy to buy high-priced pay-per-views in the first place, access to them at a lower price.
+With subscriber numbers in the US well below anticipated, and with pay-per-view buy-rates inevitably down, all WWE have achieved – along with losing McMahon a third of his fortune – is allowing their hardcore fan-base, who were happy to buy high-priced pay-per-views in the first place, access to them at a lower price.

-Though this is probably the result of having old, tired egos in charge, it can't help to have no competition pushing them forwards.
-In December, having walked out of the company months earlier, CM Punk—real name Phil Brooks—complained of the creatively-stifled culture Triple H and McMahon have fostered, where not much thought is given to any wrestler beyond children's favorite John Cena.
-A rebellious character in line with Steve Austin, Punk is someone WWE should have been built around.
+Though this is definitely the result of having old, tired egos in charge, it can't help to have no competition pushing them forwards.
+In December, having walked out of the company months earlier, CM Punk – real name Phil Brooks – complained of the creatively-stifled culture Triple H and McMahon have fostered, where not much thought is given to any wrestler beyond children's favourite John Cena.
+A rebellious character inline with Steve Austin, Punk is someone WWE should have been built around.
 Alas, he's since signed for the UFC.